GUSILLUS/air-landing/README.md

 HTML: the main markup language used to create the page structure and its elements.

 CSS: the style language used to style the web page, set colors, sizes, and other visual design properties.

+SCSS allowed the use of variables, mixins, nested styles, operators, and other functions that simplify the process of writing CSS code.

 [SWIPER](https://swiperjs.com/) slider: used to develop a nice and feature-rich slider on the page.